 There could be several symptoms once it infects a plant.
 Yellowing is the prominent symptom which you could spot among these plants once they get the phytoplasma condition.

-In addition to that, you could spot unripe fruits and shoot.
-Moreover, there could be stunned roots aerial tubers as well.
-Ultimately chances are that the plant could perish due to the disease.
+There may be symptoms such as the plant’s growth being disrupted, and it will also give the plant a “witches’ broom” appearance.
+In addition to that, you could spot unripe fruits and shoots.
+Moreover, there could be stunned roots and aerial tubers as well.
+Ultimately, chances are that the plant could perish due to the disease.